Kunstmaan/hyperledger-fabric-node-chaincode-utils/README.md

 ChaincodeBase is a super class that can be used for all your Node.js chaincode.
 It has a default implementation for `Invoke` that catches the transaction and redirect it to the right function with parameter on the Chaincode class.
 It also reads the respond from the function and wraps it into a `shim.error()` when an error was thrown or a `shim.success()` when a regular object was returned from the function.
 By extending this class you don't need to worry anymore about the Chaincode details.

+An instance of `fabric-shim` needs to be passed as an argument on the constructor.
+This is required to ensure that both the chaincode as the `ChaincodeBase` use the same version.
-To allow using the same version of `fabric-shim` into your chaincode you'll need to provide the shim as an argument in the contructor.
-To ensure compatibility `fabric-shim` is set as a peer dependency in the package.json.
+To ensure compatibility `fabric-shim` is set as a peer dependency of this package.

 ```javascript
 const shim = require('fabric-shim');